Apply now

 We are happy to help with all your questions

-HAN Nijmegen Summer School
+HAN Summer School

 The summer school in a nutshell